daniel-lobster/EthereumBonds/README.md

 Every solidity contract has these limitations.
 The Ethereum Virtual Machine does not offer a scheduling service and it cannot extract money from a private wallet.
 The contract, however, does provide two public variables that can be used to determine the health of the contract: the percentage paid to investors and whether the contract ended successfully (this boolean turns true if the investors were paid within the timeframe stated by the borrower).

-## EthereumBonds User Interface
+## Required Fields

-The dapp consist of only one page.
 At the top there are two inputs: Contract address and signer private key.
-These two inputs are required for every transaction except for deployment where the borrower only needs their private key.
+These two inputs are required for every transaction except for deployment when the borrower only needs their private key.

 ## How to Deploy the Contract